-The MSc is completed with a project-based dissertation of up to 15,000 words.
+The final part of the MSc is a project-based dissertation of between 10,000 and 15,000 words.
 A choice of dissertation subject areas is provided and you will be able to choose from a set of dissertation topics in these broader areas.
-Many of the dissertations are literature-based and you are expected to acquire and use literature search skills using a range of electronic and traditional sources.
+Many of the dissertations are literature-based and you are expected to acquire and use literature search skills for a range of electronic and traditional sources.

-A first or good upper second-class honours degree (or equivalent) which demonstrates mathematical ability.
+A first or very good upper second-class honours degree (or equivalent) that demonstrates mathematical ability.

 See international equivalent qualifications on the International Office website.

 |Admissions statement||Read the programme admissions statement for important information on entry requirements, the application process and supporting documents required.|

 Some students have gone on to more specialised studies, while others have progressed to employment, with the banking and accounting/consulting sectors being particular favourites.